+There are many different types of personal injury cases, but they all share the same statute of limitations.
 In the state of Georgia, the statute of limitations for personal injury lawsuits is two years.
 But if you are injured, don’t wait two years.

 The wisest move is to put a good personal injury attorney on your case from the start.
 That’s important, because evidence in these cases deteriorates over time and sometimes even disappears.